 Then we get the horrible backstory of Samara.
 She was adopted and her real mother is…Carrie!
 Yep.
 Sissy Spacek, who is now locked up in a crazy house.
-And this time, Samara doesn’t come out of the TV…Rachel goes INTO the TV after her!
+And this time, Samara doesn’t come out of the TV…Rachel goes into the TV after her!
 She lands in the well, and we get an adaptation of the final well scene in Ringu 2, with Samara being a major contortionist now who can crawl up the side walls of the well like a spider.
 Don’t you just love creepy-stupid scenes in horror films?

 Ringu 0: Birthday

-Finally, we have the prequel.
+Finally, we have the Asian prequel.
 And, as is almost always the case, it doesn’t stand a chance.
 I mean, Episodes I-III were a bit of a letdown because we knew Anakin was going to become Darth Vader.
 Same case here.
 Oh yeah.
-That bitch?
+That Sadako bitch?
 Yeah, she’s going to get knocked into a well, climb her way out of it, crawl out of your television, and bring the stock of ProActive up mighty fast….

 Actually, I wish the 2000 film Ringu 0 was that simple.
 This film makes a complete mess of Sadako’s past.
 It jumps around in time for starters, so I don’t know what the hell year we’re in.
 And then, we actually meet the REAL Sadako before she became well food.
 She’s in this crazy hospital (I think), and she joins this theater group.
 And she’s basically a grown woman.
 I guess she’s supposed to be a teenager, but she starts to have an affair with the director of the play.
-The lead actress sees a Sadako-like chick walking around, she dies with boring Ringu face, and Sadako gets the lead!
+The lead actress sees a Sadako-like girl walking around, she dies with boring Ringu face, and Sadako gets the lead!